calebmosher/pkmngo/src/sections/advanced-gameplay.md

 ### Hatch an Egg

 Ready to walk?
-Good, because that's the only way to hatch Pokemon eggs.
+You better be, because there's no other way to hatch Pokemon eggs.

 Eggs can only be received from [Pokestops](#pokestops), and you can only hold nine eggs at a time.
 They are not that rare, but you'll only receive new ones once you have an open spot for one out of your nine spots.
 Meaning, you have to hatch eggs to receive more eggs.

 Eggs come in three varieties: 2km, 5km, and 10km.
 As you can guess, these are the walking distances required to hatch that particular egg.
 To begin counting your steps toward that number however, you'll need to put an egg into an Incubator.

 **Incubators** are pretty hard to come by.
 You'll receive one special orange Incubator at the start of the game that can be used an infinite number of times, and you'll also receive another one early on with limited usage.
-All other Incubators besides the special orange one have limited usage, and will break after 3 uses.
+All Incubators besides the special orange one have limited usage, and will break after 3 uses.
 The easiest way to get more Incubators is to buy them in the Store for 150 coins (~$1.50).

 *Note: To see which Pokemon are hatched by which eggs, [see this list](http://i.imgur.com/9HdbtXA.jpg).*